 Correcting orthodontic problems is not just about cosmetics and improving self-confidence; there are very important dental health reasons as well.
 Malocclusions can cause difficulty in chewing and speaking, according to the AAO, while wearing away enamel on healthy teeth and putting excess stress on your gum tissue and surrounding bone.
-In addition, teeth that are crooked or overlapping are difficult to clean, which can put you at risk for tooth decay and gum disease.
+In addition, teeth that are crooked or overlapping are difficult to clean, which can put you at risk for tooth cavities and gum problems.

 New Age of Orthodontic Appliances

 Metal braces made of stainless steel are still common, but the Academy of General Dentistry (AGD) emphasizes a wide variety of other materials that are equally effective in moving teeth.
 Clear ceramic braces worn on the front teeth are much less visible than metal, for example, although they may not be as sturdy.
 Completely hidden from view are lingual braces, which attach to the back of the teeth.
-You even have the option of clear, removable braces you take out when eating and cleaning your teeth.
+You even have the option of clear, removable braces that you take out when eating and cleaning your teeth.

 Oral Hygiene and Orthodontic Treatment

-- Visit your family dentist for regular checkups and cleanings.
+- Visit your family dentist for regular check-ups and cleanings.

 - Ask your dentist or orthodontist about using a prescription rinse that could help prevent decalcification.